Built-in Tools

 FileWriteTool

 Write content to a file on disk.
 Creates parent directories if needed.
+Pass base_dir to sandbox writes to a specific directory.

 from synapsekit import FileWriteTool